 The Commission has deemed the Preliminary Official Statement to be final as of its date for purposes of Rule 15c2-12 of the Securities and Exchange Commission, except for the omission of certain information permitted to be omitted by said Rule.
-The Commission agrees to deliver to the successful bidder for its receipt no later than seven business days of the date of sale of the Bonds, such quantities of the final official statement (the "Official Statement") as the successful bidder shall request; provided, that the Commission shall deliver up to 200 copies of such Official Statement without charge to the successful bidder.
+The Commission agrees to deliver to the successful bidder for its receipt no later than seven business days after the date of sale of the Bonds, such quantities of the final official statement (the "Official Statement") as the successful bidder shall request; provided, that the Commission shall deliver an electronic copy and up to 50 copies of such Official Statement without charge to the successful bidder.